“Your creeds are dead, your rites are dead,

 On the 1942 Pulitzer Prize Decision

-The 1942 Pulitzer Jury was composed of returning veterans Jefferson Fletcher and Joseph Krutch, and they were joined by Gilbert Highet, a Scottish-American Classics professor at Columbia University (he replaced Dorothy Fisher from the previous year).
+The 1942 Pulitzer Jury was composed of returning veterans Jefferson Fletcher and Joseph Krutch, and they were joined by Gilbert Highet, a Scottish-American Classics professor at Columbia University (he replaced Dorothy Fisher on the jury from the previous year).

 - Joseph Wood Krutch (1893-1970) was born in Knoxville, Tennessee and studied at the University of Tennessee and Columbia University.
 After serving in the army, he traveled throughout Europe with a friend, poet and critic Mark Van Doren.
 He taught composition at Brooklyn Polytechnic and became a theater critic at The Nation where he worked for many years.
 Something of a pantheist, mystic, and naturalist –he penned widely read biographies of Henry David Thoreau and Samuel Johnson.